mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 ---
 ## Overview

-[Amazon EKS](https://aws.amazon.com/eks/) is a managed Kubernetes cluster that allows to run containerised workloads in the AWS cloud at scale.
+[Amazon EKS](https://aws.amazon.com/eks/) is a managed Kubernetes cluster that allows the execution of containerised workloads in the AWS cloud at scale.

 Nextflow Tower offers native support for AWS EKS clusters and streamlines the deployment of Nextflow pipelines in such environment.